What is Owner Financing in Real Estate?

 Owner financing, also referred to as seller financing, is a legitimate and effective way to sell real estate in an economy where conventional financing is relatively difficult to obtain.
 Residential Austin lease-options exceeding 6 months (formerly the favorite of investors) and contracts for deed were both restricted by changes to the Texas Property Code made in 2005.
 Because these changes impose severe penalties on sellers if strict, burdensome rules are not followed, sellers have moved away from lease-options and contracts for deed.
 Thus only a few types of owner financing remain practicable.

 - The traditional owner finance, used when the property is paid for.

-- The wraparound mortgage, which involves giving the buyer a deed and arranging for the buyer to make monthly payments to the seller so the seller can in turn pay the existing lender.
+- The wraparound mortgage, which involves transferring the deed to the buyer and arranging for the buyer to make monthly payments to the seller or third-party servicing company which in-turn will pay the underlying lender.